Your string trimmer has been giving you some trouble. Thankfully, it will still start and run, but it’s not working as it should.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing or operating.
-Consult a professional if you don’t have the skills, knowledge or are not in the condition to perform the repair safely.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
+Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 6 Reasons a String Trimmer Only Runs With the Choke On

-Gas that has been sitting in your string trimmer for long periods of time can develop a varnish and leave gummy deposits behind that restrict the fuel flow.
+Gas that has been sitting in your string trimmer for long periods of time can develop a varnish and leave gummy deposits that restrict the fuel flow.

 Use gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10%.
-Using gas with higher ethanol contents than will cause engine damage.
+Using gas with higher ethanol contents will cause engine damage.

 String trimmers with 2-cycle engines require oil to be mixed with the gas.
-String trimmers with 4-cycle engines require a straight gasoline (no oil mixed in).
-Read more about choosing and caring for the gas in your string trimmer at “This is the Type of Gas and Oil String Trimmers Use“.
+String trimmers with 4-cycle engines require straight gasoline (no oil mixed in).
+STIHL’S 4-MIX engine is an exception to this.

 Look for a hole or puncture in the fuel line that is causing the string trimmer to suck in additional air.
-This will cause you to need to have the choke on to reduce the amount of air to the engine.
-Also check for fuel leaks coming from the fuel line.
+This will cause you to need to have the choke on to reduce the amount of air getting to the engine.
+Also, check for fuel leaks coming from the fuel line.

-Solution: Remove and replace any damaged or cracked fuel line.
+SOLUTION: Remove and replace any damaged or cracked fuel line.